From IoT to IoC: The Elephant in the Room

 The role of content in the Internet of Things cannot be understated.
 By extension, the role of a culture of content has never been more important.
 In our report, we define and address the institutional imperative to meet the growing internal and external demand for content by fostering an authentic ‘culture of content;’ one that establishes evangelizes, and streamlines how brands use content to express themselves.
 As brands in every industry embrace how to better leverage sensors to enhance and streamline customer experience across any connected interface, it is content itself that becomes the ever more critical brand unifier.

 From IoT to IoC: The Emergence of “Things” as Content Platforms

 The Internet of Things introduces an entirely new ecosystem for content– one that historically has been offline, static, perhaps crinkled up and thrown into the trashcan.
 In the Internet of Things, content (paid, owned, earned media) and product can converge; that is, when [connected] products serve as dynamic content platforms.
 Here emerges a new channel, for owned, earned, and paid content activations.
 Enter the Internet of Content.

-Products as content platforms are an extension of ‘mobile’ platform proliferation we have seen across smartphones, tablets, wearables, etc. When our cars, our thermostats, our appliances, our homes are connected, they transcend a life of stagnant hardware, and become new vehicles through which brands can convey messages, even services.
-In fact, as connected product lifecycles transform to become enhanced, smarter, and more personalized over time, content will increasingly define, even evolve how consumers interface with their products.
+Products as content platforms are an extension of ‘mobile’ platform proliferation we have seen across smartphones, tablets, wearables, etc. When our cars, our thermostats, our appliances, our homes are connected, they transcend a life of stagnant hardware and become new vehicles through which brands can convey messages, even services.
+In fact, as connected product lifecycles transform to become enhanced, smarter, and more personalized over time, the content will increasingly define, even evolve how consumers interface with their products.